PARI-KSHIT/Amazon-clone-/README.md

 Static Content: A purely front-end build focused on design (no JavaScript functionality).

-⚙️ How to Run Locally
+⚙️ How to Run Locally.
 Clone the Repository:

 Bash